 b) Plastics' resistance to rusting makes them a preferred choice for various outdoor products like garden furniture, playground equipment, and water-resistant coatings.

-The adaptability and diverse characteristics of plastics have revolutionized multiple industries, from packaging and construction to healthcare and electronics.
+The adaptability and diverse characteristics of plastics have revolutionised multiple industries, from packaging and construction to healthcare and electronics.
 However, their non-biodegradable nature demands a responsible approach towards plastic use and waste management to ensure a sustainable and environmentally conscious future.

 1. Pollution from Burning Plastics